dos1/flow3r-firmware/docs/badge/usage.rst

 shoegaze
 ^^^^^^^^

 Electric guitar simulator with fuzz and reverb.
 Tilt for wiggle stick.
-App button middle switches between render modes: Lo Fi has lower framerate, default has slower input response time.
-App button left turns delay on and off.
 Top petals play notes in chord, bottom petals change chord.
+App button left turns delay on and off, app button right checks for chords in the savefile of chord organ and toggles between them if found.

 Otamatone
 ^^^^^^^^^